joshuadavidnelson/disable-blog/README.md

 - Removes 'Writing' Options from Settings Menu
 - Hides Posts on Nav Menu Admin Page
 - Removes Post Related Widgets
+- Disables "Press This" functionality
+- Removes "Post By Email" configuation
+- Forces Reading Settings: `show_on_front`, `pages_for_posts`, and `posts_on_front`, if they are not already set
+- Hides other reading options, except Search Engine Visibilty

-**Note that this plugin will not delete anything and it does not make any changes to your database.
-Only one settings is forced: `pages_for_posts`**
+**Note that this plugin will not delete anything and it does not make any changes to your database.**

+Only three settings are forced: `show_on_front`, `pages_for_posts`, and `posts_on_front`, if they are not already set

 #### FAQ

 1. Why Not Disable Comments Entirely?
  - This could be done, but other post types (like Pages) may have comment support.
 If you would like to disable comments, try the [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin
+2. I want to delete my posts and comments
+ - Deactivate the plugin, delete your posts (which will delete related comments), and delete any tags or categories you might want to remove as well.
+Then reactivate the plugin to hide everything.